-Students wishing to exit the Co-op option of their program must contact the Co-op office and request to be removed from the Co-op program.
+Students wishing to exit the Co-op option of their program must contact the Co-op office and submit a Co-op Removal Request.
+Please note that you cannot withdraw if you have already accepted a Co-op job offer or are currently on a work term.

 Students completing all the requirements of a Co-operative Education program will receive a Co-operative Education designation on their credential and transcript.